-Southern New Hampshire University celebrated its 83rd commencement Saturday, May 9, 2015, at the Verizon Wireless Arena in Manchester, NH.
+Southern New Hampshire University celebrated its 83rd commencement Saturday, May 9, 2015, at the SNHU Arena in Manchester, NH.
 Three ceremonies were held throughout the day for campus, online, Advantage Program and College for America students.
 Speakers included former Hewlett-Packard CEO and presidential candidate Carly Fiorina, AARP Foundation President Lisa Marsh Ryerson and Bassem Youssef, former host of the popular TV show Al Bernameg.
 Each speaker received an Honorary Doctor of Humane Letters degree.

 Former HP CEO and 2016 presidential candidate Carly Fiorina delivered the campus undergraduate commencement address.
 Fiorina, the first woman to lead a Fortune 50 business, passed on the lessons she’s learned throughout her life to the Class of 2015.